Reviews You Can Rely On

 Flair Classic Review

-This manual machine is for espresso lovers that like to dial in every aspect of their espresso, but it requires additional purchases to make a cappuccino
+This manual machine is for espresso lovers that like to dial in every aspect of their brew — and then sip it straight, without any extras

 • 1